teamelite48/phaser-template/README.md

 ## Terminal Commands

-- `npm start` - builds the game and serves it from http://localhost:1234 for local development.
-Whenever a game file changes, the browser used to open the localhost url will automatically refresh.
+- `npm start` - builds the game for local development and serves it at http://localhost:1234.
+The browser used to open the url will automatically refresh whenever a file in the `src` folder is saved.
 - `npm run build` - builds the final game for distribution.
 The files will be located in the `dist` folder and can be hosted on a web server.
-- `npm run lint` - runs a JavaScript linter against the source code to check syntax, find problems, and enforce code style.
+- `npm run lint` - checks the game code for correct syntax, finds problems, and enforces code style.
 - `ctrl + c` - stops any currently running program.

 ## Project Structure